-- · Eight of nine director nominees are independent.
+- Eight of nine director nominees are independent.
 Our Chief Executive Officer is the only management director. - Independent Chairman of the Board who is elected by the independent directors.
-The independent directors regularly meet in executive session without management present. - All Board committees are comprised only of independent directors. - All directors are up for re-election on an annual basis. - Robust director and executive stock ownership guidelines. - Annual Board and Committee evaluations. - Active Board oversight of the Company's strategy and risk management.
+The independent directors regularly meet in executive session without management present. - All Board committees are comprised only of independent directors. - All directors are up for re-election on an annual basis. - Robust director and executive stock ownership guidelines.